Do Not Learn Metric

 After using metric for a while, you'll realize that the inconveniences you encounter being in an imperial world are pretty much the same as before.
 Imperial and metric share one important trait — they are both incompatible with imperial.

-Every once in a while you'll encounter something like a product page on Amazon where the manufacture or reseller didn't bother to convert to imperial.
+Every once in a while you'll even encounter something like a product page on an online store where the manufacture or reseller didn't bother to convert to imperial.
 The product information will be all metric.

 "Nothing to learn" only applies to casual everyday metric usage.
 Metric in science, engineering, medicine, publishing, legal, and other professional domains definitely requires knowing the rules of SI (International System of Units).